 What are Soft Tissue Injuries?

-- Sprains: damage to a ligament due to the overextension of a joint
+- Sprains: Damage to a ligament due to the overextension of a joint

-- Contusions: bruises
+- Contusions: Discoloration and bruises

-- Strains: overuse of a muscle or tendon
+- Strains: Overuse of a muscle or tendon

 Soft tissue injuries can cause great pain and discomfort in the form of soreness, swelling, bruising, and stiffness.
 These types of injuries are common in vehicle accidents because of the impact of the collisions between vehicles and the force it puts on the occupants.
 Depending on how severe the crash is, the force exerted during an accident can cause vehicle occupants to be thrashed around or violently jolted.